 WHO KNEW THAT SPOTTING LITTLE GUYS LIKE BUTTER AND BARRED HAMLETS could be challenging?
 I’ve thought of them as fairly bland little fishes of modest interest.
-I’m aware of occasionally seeing vivid blue indigo hamlets (Hypoplectus indigo) on dive trips to Bonaire and Belize but not the other 10 or so species to be found around the tropical Atlantic/Caribbean.
+I’m aware of occasionally seeing vivid blue indigo hamlets (Hypoplectus indigo) in Bonaire and Belize but not the other 10 or so species to be found around the tropical Atlantic/Caribbean.

 Which sounds fishy considering that Humann and DeLoache’s Reef Fish Identification says barred hamlets (Hypoplectus puella) constitute the most common hamlet species in the Caribbean.

 I surmise that, because barreds are more muted in their coloration, almost mundane, I overlooked them.
 On the other hand, on my subsequent trip to Bonaire in January, I kept my eyes open for them and, again, only found a few indigos.

 FINDING FIVE On my trip to Turneffe Atoll off Belize last September, Turneffe Flats divemaster Denroy Usher introduced me to the Hamlet Grand Slam – the quest to spot five different species of these little fishes, small, unobtrusive members of the sea bass family.
 Denroy means on the same dive.
 I was lucky to find them on the same week-long trip.

 They’re a little complicated.
 Fishbase.org identifies 17 species, other sources 10 or 11.
 In Reef Fish Behavior, Ned Deloach calls them enigmatic, since anatomically all the species are basically identical with only coloration distinguishing them.
 And there’s a tendency for species to cross mate, creating some not uncommon hybrids in terms of coloration.